Live Life Unbroken

 Q: What exactly do you mean when you say “put your pen on the paper and keep it moving” for the whole 3 minutes?

 A: This is known as Stream of Consciousness writing and it is something that my creative writing teacher used to have us do every class.
-And the beauty of this process is that, over time, you can train your thinky-thinky Mental Realm self to get out of the way and open up a conduit directly from your Unconscious Mind, through your pen and onto the page.
+And the beauty of this process is that, over time, you can train your overthinking self to get out of the way and open up a conduit directly from your intuitive self, through your pen and onto the page.

 This.
 Is.
 All.
 Okay.